ohtanim/dcs270/README.md

 ### QRMI & Qiskit Primitives Python modules

 > [!NOTE]
-> For running python programs, you need to `conda activate qrmi_ppc` because some dependencies(openssl etc.) are available in conda environment.
+> For running python programs, you need to `conda activate qrmi_ppc` because some dependencies(openssl etc.) are available in your conda environment.

 #### Prerequisites
 - IQP API Key and Service CRN, which can be obtained in https://quantum.cloud.ibm.com/signin.